d9yuan/pigeon-phone/README.md

 # PIphone
 * This page is hosted on https://pigeon-phone.web.app

-* Huge thanks to the author of https://codepen.io/yildirimzlm/pen/mGKzEz for the scss code that styles the frame of the phone.
+* Huge thanks to the authors on codepen.
+I have referenced them directly in .scss files.